Title IX/Sexual Harassment

 Requests for Confidentiality

-If a Reporting Individual, who may or may not be the Complainant, discloses an incident to a non-confidential College employee, but wishes to maintain confidentiality or does not consent to the College's request to initiate an investigation, the Title IX Coordinator will weigh the request against the College's obligation to provide a safe, non-discriminatory environment for all members of its community.
+If a Reporting Individual, who may or may not be the Complainant, discloses an incident to a non-confidential University employee, but wishes to maintain confidentiality or does not consent to the University's request to initiate an investigation, the Title IX Coordinator will weigh the request against the University's obligation to provide a safe, non-discriminatory environment for all members of its community.

 When determining whether a request for confidentiality can be honored, the Title IX Coordinator will consider a range of factors, including, but not limited to, the following: